Joshfairhead/Obsidian/Immanent/Projects/Lunar Punk Labs/Unenclosable Regenerative Markets.md

 Alpha investors, however, will be generally unsatisfied by products that have little speculative alpha; they want something more with a greater asymetry in the risk/reward ratio and the potential for higher ROIs.
 Essentially, they want something they can bet on.

+Designing for these entities is one of the

 ---